awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-managing.md

 1. For **Template name**, enter a name for the template copy\.
 The name has to begin with a letter or number\.
 It can contain up to 128 characters\.
 The characters can be letters, numbers, underscores \(\_\), or hyphens \(‐\)\.

 1. When you finish entering the name, choose **Duplicate template**\.
-The template page opens and displays all the content and settings for the template that you copied\.
+The template page opens and displays all the content and settings for the active version of the template that you copied\.

-1. Choose **Edit**, and then make any changes that you want\.
+1. \(Optional\) To change the template copy, choose **Edit**, make the changes that you want, and then choose **Save as new version**\.

-1. When you finish making changes, choose **Update**\.

-## Editing a Message Template<a name="message-templates-managing-edit"></a>

-You can open a message template for editing in two ways: while you're authoring a message that uses the template, and by using the **Message templates** page\.
-This topic explains how to open and edit a template by using the **Message templates** page\.

-If you edit a template, Amazon Pinpoint doesn't apply the changes to any existing messages that use the previous version of the template\.
-This includes messages that haven't been sent yet, such as campaign messages that are scheduled to be sent at a later time\.
-This means that your changes won't affect any existing messages that use the template\.

-**To edit a message template**

-1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

-1. In the navigation pane, choose **Message templates**\.

-1. On the **Message templates** page, choose the template that you want to edit\.
-The template page opens and displays the contents of the template and information about the template\.

-1. Choose **Edit**\.

-1. Make the changes that you want\.
-You can change any of the template's content or settings, except the name of the template\.
-To change the name of the template, [create a copy of the template](#message-templates-managing-copy), save the copy with the name that you want, and then delete the original template\.

-1. When you finish making changes, choose **Update**\.

 ## Deleting a Message Template<a name="message-templates-managing-delete"></a>

 If you want to remove a message template from Amazon Pinpoint completely, you can delete the template\.
-If you delete a template, it won't affect any existing messages that use the template, such as campaign messages that are scheduled to be sent at a later time\.
+If you delete a template, it doesn't affect any existing messages that use the template, such as campaign messages that are scheduled to be sent at a later time\.

 **Warning**
-If you delete a template, Amazon Pinpoint deletes all the content and settings for the template, and the template becomes unavailable for all future messages\.
+If you delete a template, Amazon Pinpoint deletes all versions, content, and settings for the template\.
+In addition, the template becomes unavailable for all future messages\.
 You can't recover a template after you delete it\.

 **To delete a message template**